f-prime/Severus/README.md

 About
 =====

-Severus allows you to describe virtual "items" using JSON and store them on the blockchain.
+Severus allows you to describe virtual "items" using JSON and store them on the blockchain

+# Requirements

+- Python 3.5.0+
+.